prince-hope1975/pyramidscheme/Tutorail.md

 Lines 3 creates a reach module and exports it as `main`.
 The syntax allows other reach contracts to import different reach modules and use their code.

-Lines 4 and 7 define the various participants of the application and store the participants "Alice" and "Bob" in constants "A" and "B" respectively.
-That is, it tells the reach program who has access to the contract, what methods they can call and what actions they can perform.
+Lines 4 and 7 occur in the `Init step` and they define the various participants of the application and store the participants "Alice" and "Bob" in constants "A" and "B" respectively.
+That is, it tells the reach program who has access to the contract, what methods they can call and what actions they can perform. _We will be changing this shortly_

-Line 10 initializes the contract and allows for custom logic.
+Line 10 initializes the contract and allows for custom logic (End of the `Init Step`).

 Line 12 and 15 are used to make private variables of each participant public and in 13 and 16, the "commit" statement ends the current consensus step and allows more local steps.

-_Lets look at the `index.mjs` file next_
+_Lets look at the  generated ``index.mjs` file next_

 ```ts
 1. import {loadStdlib} from '@reach-sh/stdlib';